jigargosar/jigargosar.github.io/src/content/posts/2025-11-11-vim-paste-indentation-problem-solution.md

 ## Note: Modern Vim + Terminals

-Vim 8+ with modern terminals (Windows Terminal, iTerm2, gnome-terminal, etc.) handle this automatically - no need to manually toggle `:set paste`.
+Vim 8+ with modern terminals (Windows Terminal, iTerm2, gnome-terminal, etc.) handle this automatically - both the terminal and Vim need to support bracketed paste mode.

-If you're on an older setup and want automatic paste handling, try the [vim-bracketed-paste](https://github.com/ConradIrwin/vim-bracketed-paste) plugin.
+If you're using an older Vim version (pre-8) with a modern terminal, try the [vim-bracketed-paste](https://github.com/ConradIrwin/vim-bracketed-paste) plugin to add this support to Vim.

+## Advanced: What is Bracketed Paste Mode?

+**Bracketed paste mode** is a feature that allows terminals and programs to automatically detect when you're pasting text (as opposed to typing it manually).

+### How It Works

+Normally, when you paste text into a terminal, the terminal sends it character-by-character as if you typed it really fast.
+Programs like Vim can't tell the difference between typing and pasting.

+With bracketed paste mode enabled, the terminal wraps pasted content with special escape sequences:

+- `\e[200~` signals "paste is starting"
+- `\e[201~` signals "paste is done"

+When Vim receives text wrapped in these sequences, it knows it's a paste operation and temporarily disables auto-formatting features.
+Once the closing sequence arrives, formatting is re-enabled.

+This gives you the same effect as manually toggling `:set paste` and `:set nopaste`, but automatically.